Nuclear program of Iran: Other sites

-According to a May 2025 report by IAEA, several undeclared locations in Iran remain at the center of its investigation into Iran's past nuclear activities.
+According to a May 2025 report by IAEA, several undeclared locations in Iran remain at the center of its investigation into uranium traces from Iran's past nuclear activities.
 These include Turquzabad, first identified publicly in 2018 when Israeli Prime Minister Benjamin Netanyahu claimed it was a secret nuclear warehouse.
-Inspectors later detected man-made uranium particles there in 2019.
-Two other sites, Varamin and Marivan, also yielded traces of undeclared nuclear material when IAEA inspectors were granted access in 2020.
+Inspectors later detected undeclared man-made uranium particles there in 2019.
+Two other sites, Varamin and Marivan, also yielded undeclared man-made uranium particles when IAEA inspectors were granted access in 2020.
 A fourth site, Lavisan-Shian, has been under scrutiny as well, though inspectors were never able to visit it because it was demolished after 2003.
 IAEA concluded that these locations, and possibly others too, were part of an undeclared nuclear program conducted by Iran up until the early 2000s.
+In June 2025, concerning the same report, China, Russia, Belarus, Venezuela, Cuba, and Nicaragua echoed Iran's perspective of "UNSC Resolution 2231 remain[ing] valid and [it having to] be implemented by all countries" with "[t]he unilateral withdrawal of the United States from the JCPOA [being] the primary cause of the [then] current situation."
+Concerning the specifics of concerns over the uranium particles detected at three sites, the countries believed in the ability of the organization to "verify the non-diversion of nuclear material" arising from pre-2003 nuclear safeguards issues refuted in an IAEA December 2015 resolution, and discounted the report due to not being mandated by IAEA director Rafael Grossi and instead by a November 2024 "politically-motivated, non-consensus resolution".

-On 12 June 2025, a day before the start of the Iran–Israel war, Iran announced the activation of a third main uranium enrichment site with active centrifuges following the IAEA's first formal censure of Iran in two decades.
+On 12 June 2025, a day before the start of the Twelve-Day War, Iran announced the activation of a third main uranium enrichment site with active centrifuges following the IAEA's first formal censure of Iran in two decades.
 While the location has not been disclosed, Iranian officials described it as "secure and invulnerable".
-Iran has vowed to continue enriching uranium following the Iran–Israel war.

-Views on Iran's nuclear power program

-Most Western analysts and researchers say that a nuclear-armed Iran poses significant global security risks and undermines the stability of the Middle East.
-International Atomic Energy Agency (IAEA) chief Rafael Grossi warns that an Iranian nuclear weapon could trigger broad nuclear proliferation, as other countries, particularly in the Middle East, may seek similar capabilities in response.
-Concerns also exist that Iran's nuclear assets could fall into the hands of extremist factions due to internal instability or regime change.
-Additionally, the prospect of Iran acquiring nuclear weapons has raised concerns about a regional arms race, with countries such as Saudi Arabia and Turkey indicating they might pursue nuclear capabilities if Iran were to develop them.
-The potential transfer of nuclear technology or weapons to radical states and terrorist organizations heightens fears of nuclear terrorism.

-Scholars argue that a nuclear-armed Iran could feel emboldened to increase its support for terrorism and insurgency, core elements of its strategy, while deterring retaliation through its newfound nuclear leverage.

-According to a survey conducted in September 2025 by the GAMAAN Institute, involving 30,000 Iranians, 47% agree that "to prevent another war, the Islamic Republic should stop enriching uranium".
-Additionally, 49% oppose Iran developing nuclear weapons.

-Cost
+In response to Grossi's 19 June 2025 remark "[w]e did not have any evidence of a systematic effort [by Iran] to move into a nuclear weapon" in regard to concerns raised by the May 2025 report, Iran’s Foreign Ministry spokesman Esmaeil Baghaei decried its timing, linking the "absolutely biased report" with Israel's subsequent attacks against "peaceful nuclear facilities [and] innocent civilians".
+Iran has vowed to continue enriching uranium following the Twelve-Day War.

+Costs

 Direct financial expenditures

 Estimating the direct costs of Iran's nuclear program is complicated by secrecy, but available assessments suggest significant expenditures.